0x7EF/DS_Cpp/README.md

 It can be changed, but then the functions implementation must be changed accordignly.

-If you have any extra function that can be added to these, please be welcome to provide, As I constantly check the Pull Requeusts.
+If you have any extra function that can be added to these, please be welcome to provide, as I constantly check the Pull Requeusts.